About the University of Louisville

 - providing engaged service and outreach that improve the quality of life for local and global communities.

-The University is committed to achieving preeminence as a nationally recognized metropolitan research university.
+The University is committed to achieving preeminence as a premier anti-racist metropolitan research university.

 The University of Louisville will be recognized as a great place to learn, a great place to work and a great place in which to invest because we celebrate diversity, foster equity and strive for inclusion.